ethanp/programming/Notes/iOS/Misc iOS Programming Notes.md

 # [Implementing NSCoding](https://www.mikeash.com/pyblog/friday-qa-2010-08-12-implementing-nscoding.html)

 Objects in memory can't be directly saved or moved to other programs.
-They contain data, such as pointers, which are only valid in the context of your process's memory space.
-Move the contents of an object into another program and all of those pointers suddenly make no sense.
-Serialization is the process of converting the non-portable, in-memory representation of an object into a portable stream of bytes that can be stored and moved between processes.
+Their pointers' values are only valid in the context of your process's memory space.

+**Serialization is the process of converting the non-portable, in-memory representation of an object into a portable stream of bytes that can be stored and moved between processes.**

 The rest must be some other time.